kodekloudhub/certified-kubernetes-administrator-course/docs/09-Networking/24-Practice-Test-CKA-Ingress-Net-1.md

       <details>

-       ```
-        Run the command 'kubectl edit ingress --namespace app-space' and add a new Path entry for the new service.
+        Run the command `kubectl edit ingress --namespace app-space` and add a new Path entry for the new service.

         OR

+       ```yaml
        apiVersion: v1
        items:
        - apiVersion: extensions/v1beta1